 Have Relevant And Vibrant Pictures

 A brochure is an 8 1/2-inch by 11-inch piece of paper folded in two spots.
 Every square inch of space on that brochure needs to be used wisely.
-That is why the pictures you use need to get people's attention and tell your company's story.
-Make sure that your pictures are colorful, vibrant, and pertinent to the topic in your brochure.
+Your pictures need to get people's attention and tell your company's story.
+Make sure your pictures are colorful, vibrant, and pertinent to the topic in your brochure.
 Do not waste the space you use when you include pictures in your brochure.

 Your Brochure Needs A Catchy Headline

 Most people that you hand your brochure to will look it over quickly and say they will read it later.
-But when the front panel of your brochure has a catchy headline, then that makes your brochure immediate and urgent reading.
-A good headline sets up the information inside the brochure and gets your audience needing to read all six panels.
+But when the front panel of your brochure has a catchy headline, that makes your brochure immediate and urgent.
+A good headline sets up the information inside the brochure and gets your audience needs to read all six panels.

 Your Brochure Needs To Be Clearly Compartmentalized

 You will notice that the most successful brochures have their information in boxes laid out strategically to create flow.
 It is much easier to get people to read your brochure when each piece of information has its own place that is easily defined.
 This is where the art of creating a brochure comes into play and why you need a professional marketing company to take care of it for you.

 If the brochure you are creating will be designed as an introduction to new clients, explain what your company does and then offer benefits to the reader.
 Avoid including long segments about the company's history or any of the company's business policies.
 If your brochure is about a specific product or line, do not include information about other products.
 When you keep your brochure focused, your message is easier for your audience to read.